Bilberries of Finland

 There are indigenous tribes and people groups to the north, the native people of the Fennoscandia and obscure peoples tribes called the Yem, as recorded according by the monks in the First Chronicals of Novgorod republic.
 There are many nations that arrive to the Inkeri-land during the 11-16 century.
 There is a finnic language that Chuds, Izhorians, and the Slavs are using in the Inkeri land community.

-Continue reading Kindle eBook review.
+Continue reading Inkeri Land Kindle eBook Review

 Amazon Kindle